 Select the Right Flights

-Qatar's search will display flights operated by both Qatar and British Airways on the award booking results page.
+Qatar's search may display flights operated by both Qatar and British Airways on the award booking results page.
 Choose wisely.

 You'll want to avoid flights operated by British Airways as those will have extremely high taxes and fees.
-Instead, look for flights operated by Qatar where you saw saver award availability when searching on British Airways' site.
+Instead, look for flights operated by Qatar.

 If you're taking a connecting flight to the Middle East, the flights between Doha and the destination in the Middle East will be marketed as first class.
-You'll still pay the business class rate for these connections.
-It's just 75,000 Avios plus around $200 in taxes and fees one-way in this example from Chicago to Dubai.
+You'll still pay the business class rate for these connections – you'll just need to click on the “Mixed Class” column to find them.
+It's just 75,000 Avios in this example from Chicago to Dubai.

 Thrifty Tip: If you're traveling in business or first class when transiting in Doha to a connecting flight in the Middle East, stop by the Al Safwa First Class Lounge.

 Beware: Qatar also offers “Flexi awards,” which are higher-priced award seats that will be more available than saver award seats.
-These flights are highlighted by a green flag.
 You'll want to avoid these flights if you're looking for the saver rates as Flexi awards are double the price.

-When you find saver seats available (flights you can select without the green flag), it will be 95,000 Avios plus around $200 in taxes one-way to Cape Town (CPT).
+When you find saver seats available, it will be 95,000 Avios all the way to Cape Town (CPT).

 Step 4: Transfer More Points to Book